On-Campus Life

 608.785.8409

 The Department of Music welcomes all University students to participate in its performing organizations.
 Music ensembles function as part of the curriculum for our music majors and minors but non-music major students from all colleges and programs make up a large percentage of the participants in our ensembles.
 There are a variety of music ensembles available including: Orchestra, Wind Ensemble, Symphonic Band, Screaming Eagles Marching Band, Jazz Bands and combos, Concert Choir, Women's Chorus, Mannerchor, Chamber Choir, Vocal Jazz Choirs, Korean Percussion Ensemble, and various other chamber ensembles.
-The large ensembles regularly perform on tours within the state, nationally and internationally.
+The large ensembles regularly perform on tours within the state, nationally, and internationally.
 Auditions are required for admission and placement for some ensembles.
 Contact the Department of Music for details on audition dates, times, and repertoire.
 Also, for students who enjoy listening to music, the abundance of concerts presented by our ensembles throughout the academic year provide ample opportunities to attend a wide spectrum of musical events.

 Recognized Student Organizations